intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_inference.md

     - `OpenVINO <https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html>`_: ``pip install openvino-dev``

     - `ONNXRuntime <https://onnxruntime.ai/>`_: ``pip install onnx onnxruntime onnxruntime-extensions onnxsim neural-compressor``

-    We recommand installing all dependencies by ``pip install --pre --upgrade bigdl-nano[pytorch,inference]``, because you may run into version issues if you install dependencies manually.

-    For the case you do not need the optimizations from INC, OpenVINO, or ONNXRuntime (e.g. you only want to use multi-instance inference, optimization from IPEX (Intel Extension for PyTorch) or TorchScript, etc.), you could just install BigDL-Nano for PyTorch through ``pip install --pre --upgrade bigdl-nano[pytorch]``.
 ```

 ## Graph Mode Acceleration